verypossible/lazysusan/docs/lazysusan.rst

 =================

 In a very simple Alexa skill responses will be static, meaning they are predetermined and never change.
-An example of this would be our fried eggs example:
+An example of this would be our scrambled eggs example:

 ::

     user: Alexa, ask recipe helper how to make scrambled eggs
     Alexa: Welcome to simple recipe helper.
 Would you like to make some scrambled eggs?

-In this example the steps to make fried eggs will never change.
+In this example the steps to make scrambled eggs will never change.

 To build an app such as this we simply define the responses in a file names ``states.yml``.
 This file may be named anything really...eventually you will put the name and full path to this file in